 Next, having already purchased and fitted a set of Alpkit Confucius handlebars, it seemed obvious to purchase a handlebar bag bar to suit, and Alpkit’s Drop Bear bag fitted neatly inside the handlebar loop.
 I’m not sure of the total capacity of the two combined but it’s enough for everything I need to carry.
 In addition, I have racks front and rear with attached bungies for anything else, such as a removed fleece jacket or additional clothing for winter cycling in the hills.

 The main frame bag holds mini pump, spare inner tube and tool kit with room for supplies, vacuum flask, camera equipment such as mini tripod or selfie stick, light jacket or waterproofs, etc. Also the water bottle – all nice and clean and no need to remove gritty sand or mud or worse before drinking.
 A flat side pocket is good for mobile phone and keys, stuff that needs to be safe and secure.
-This leave the handlebar bag free for use, though it usually keeps the camera within easy reach.
+This leaves the handlebar bag free for use, though it’s usually used to keep the camera within easy reach.

 Copyright ©2020 Gary Buckham.
 All rights reserved.